 - Read, understand, and follow all instructions in the operator's manual, in the video, and on the traction unit before starting.
-Also, read all attachment manuals where supplied - Allow only responsible adults who are familiar with the instructions to operate the traction unit.

-- Always wear long pants and substantial shoes.
+Also, read all attachment manuals where supplied - Allow only responsible adults who are familiar with the instructions to operate the traction unit. - Wear long pants and substantial shoes.
 Wearing safety glasses, safety shoes, hearing protection, and a hard hat are advisable and may be required by some local ordinances and insurance regulations. - Ensure that the area is clear of other people before operating the traction unit.
 Stop the traction unit if anyone enters the area. - Never carry passengers on attachments or on the traction unit. - Always look down and behind before and while backing. - Do not place your feet under the platform. - Slow down before turning.
 Sharp turns on any terrain may cause loss of control. - Never leave a running traction unit unattended.
-Always lower the loader arms, stop the engine, and remove the key before dismounting. - Do not exceed the rated operating capacity, as the traction unit may become unstable which may result in loss of control. - Do not carry a load with the arms raised.
+Always lower the loader arms, stop the engine, and remove the key before dismounting. - Do not exceed the rated operating capacity, as the traction unit may become unstable which may result in loss of control.

+- Do not carry a load with the arms raised.
 Always carry loads close to the ground.
 Do not step off of the platform with the load raised. - Do not over-load the attachment and always keep the load level when raising the loader arms.
-Logs, boards, and other items could roll down the loader arms, injuring you. - Never jerk the control levers; use a steady motion. - Keep your hands, feet, hair, and loose clothing away from any moving parts. - Operate only in daylight or good artificial light. - Do not operate the traction unit while under the influence of alcohol or drugs.

-- Watch for traffic when operating near or crossing roadways. - Use extra care when loading or unloading the traction unit onto a trailer or truck. - Do not touch parts which may be hot from operation.
-Allow them to cool before attempting to maintain, adjust, or service.
+Logs, boards, and other items could roll down the loader arms, injuring you. - Never jerk the control levers; use a steady motion. - Keep your hands, feet, hair, and loose clothing away from any moving parts. - Operate only in daylight or good artificial light. - Do not operate the traction unit while under the influence of alcohol or drugs. - Watch for traffic when operating near or crossing roadways. - Use extra care when loading or unloading the traction unit onto a trailer or truck. - Do not touch parts which may be hot from operation.
+Allow them to cool before attempting to maintain, adjust, or service. - Do not operate the traction unit with any of the covers or guards removed. - Check for overhead clearances (i.e. branches, doorways, electrical wires) before driving under any objects and do not contact them. - Before digging, have the area marked for underground utilities, and do not dig in marked areas.